Not all running shoes cause injuries, just cushioned running shoes, especially with stability features, do!

-These are defections that you don’t want to be sustained during running because it may not only reduce the elastic power of the arch, making the foot less spring-loaded and less economical, it may also spark hyper-pronation and amplify impact and torsional loads on the leg and may force the plantar fascia as well as the calves to work harder in attenuating shock and stabilizing the foot at each step.
+These are defections that you don’t want to be sustained during running because it not only reduces the elastic power of the arch, making the foot less spring-loaded and your stride less economical, it also causes over-pronation which amplifies impact and torsional loads on the leg.
+This also forces the plantar fascia and the calves to work harder in attenuating shock and stabilizing the foot at each step.

-Conversely, a strong foot and its arch may offer more pronatory support and therefore impact protection and footstep stability than overpronation stability running shoes.
-Evidence of this came from a study by Miller et al. (2001) which found that strong foot ligaments provide enough passive support to help keep pronation within a safe, tolerable range and maintains the structural integrity of the entire foot, suggesting that a stronger foot may be able to reliably manage pronation without the aid of any external intervention.
+Conversely, a strong foot and its arch offers more pronatory support, impact protection and footstep stability than stability running shoes.
+Evidence of this came from a 2001 study in the Clinical Journal of Sports Medicine which found that strong foot ligaments provide enough passive support to help keep pronation within a safe, tolerable range while maintaining the structural integrity of the entire foot.
+This suggests that a strong foot is more than capable of keeping pronation within a safe range of tolerance without the aid of arch support or stability features alike.

 The Take Home Message

-These shoes also restrict natural foot pronatory patterns, pushing the kinetic chain from the natural order up the leg, while simultaneous causing the feet to progressive weaken.
-Because through barefoot running and walking, the foot can develop its own motion control protections and improve pronatonary abnormalities, is why I always suggest to make barefooting a common practice for yourself!
+These shoes also restrict the foot natural pronatory control, pushing the kinetic chain from the natural order up the leg, while simultaneous causing the feet to progressive weaken.
+Luckily, through barefoot running and walking, the feet develop better pronatory protections while improving the foot health, which is why I always suggest to make barefooting a common practice for yourself!

 Mann, R., & Inman, V. T. (1964).
 Phasic activity of intrinsic muscles of the foot.
 Journal of Bone and Joint Surgery, 46, 469 – 481.